Carolyn Trench-Sandiford

-Carolyn Trench-Sandiford is a Belizean urban planner and politician who has served as Speaker of the country's Senate since December 2020.
+Carolyn Trench-Sandiford (born 1962) is a Belizean urban planner and politician who has served as the president of the Senate since December 2020.
+She is a member of the People's United Party.

 Education

 Trench-Sandiford was born in Belize City.
 She studied Physical Planning and Environmental Resource Management at the University of Technology, Jamaica and Law at the University of London.
 She undertook a Masters in Environmental Law and Management at Aberystwyth University in Wales with a scholarship from the Protected Areas Conservation Trust.

 Career

 Trench-Sandiford is an urban planner and is CEO of her own firm.
 She served as President of the Belize Planners Association from 2016 until December 2020.
 She was co-convenor of the Caribbean Planners Association, was recognised as a United Nations global evaluation expert and was named by The Planner as one of its "Women of Influence" in 2018.

 Trench-Sandiford was known as a "social advocate, speaking out for the constitutional rights of vulnerable and marginalized groupings of people and communities. and on domestic violence.
 On the anniversaries of Belize's independence in 2014 and 2016, she published articles called "Quo Vadis Belize?
 Where are we going Belize?" outlining her understanding of the country's needs to move forward.